About The Health Protocol

 What is metabolic flexibility?

-The body's ability to shift smoothly between fuel sources (glucose, fatty acids, ketones) depending on what is available.
-Reduced flexibility means the body relies heavily on constant intake and struggles with periods between meals.
+Metabolic flexibility is the body's ability to shift smoothly between fuel sources (glucose, fatty acids, ketones) depending on what is available.
+A flexible body tolerates gaps between meals well; a body with reduced flexibility relies on constant intake and struggles with fasting.

 What is the metabolic syndrome?